seanlikesred/flask-sheets-template-2024/README.md

 ## Continuous Integration

-See the [GitHub Actions Guide](/docs/GITHUB_ACTIONS.md) for more information about configuring the Continuous Integration (CI) build process.
+See the [GitHub Actions Setup Guide](/docs/GITHUB_ACTIONS.md) for more information about configuring the Continuous Integration (CI) build process.

 ## Deploying / Hosting

-See the [Hosting Guide](/docs/RENDER.md) for instructions on deploying to a production server hosted by Render.
+See the [Deployment Guide](/docs/RENDER.md) for instructions on deploying to a production server hosted by Render.